rl1987/trickster.dev/tricksterblog/content/post/using-proxies-for-web-scraping-and-automation.md

 See the [official documentation](https://2.python-requests.org/en/master/user/advanced/#proxies) to read more about this.

-There is one more snippet on BrightData dashboard that is of interest to us - the "High-perf parallel requests" example:
+There is one more snippet on Bright Data dashboard that is of interest to us - the "High-perf parallel requests" example:

 ```python
 #!/usr/bin/env python